 In respect to the above, further research content places focus on the strategic phase of airspace capacity management and on the en-route ATFM delay.
 In short, the en-route ATFM delay represents an ATFM delay caused by regulations applied by the NMOC at the request of the FMP to protect en-route ATC sectors from overload.
 It is calculated by the central unit of the ATFM (Network Manager) and expressed as the difference between the Estimated Take-Off Time (ETOT) requested by the AU in the last submitted Flight Plan (FP) and the Calculated Take-Off Time (CTOT) allocated by the Network Manager.
 For the purposes of this indicator, ETOT denotes the forecast of time when the aircraft will become airborne calculated by the Network Manager, while CTOT marks the time allocated by the Network Manager on the day of operation, as a result of tactical slot allocation, at which a flight is expected to become airborne [99].
-Table 1 shows the classification of the causes for the regulation are indicated by the responsible FMPs and that they are subject to post-ops performance revision.
+Table 1 shows the classification of the causes of the en-route ATFM delay.
+Lastly, it is important to emphasise that the causes for the regulation allocation are indicated by the responsible FMPs and that they are subject to post-ops performance revision.